Wen-0717/HongruiLi.github.io/_pages/about.md

 Contact
 ======

 I am always happy to discuss research ideas, collaboration opportunities, and new problems in multimodal reasoning and biometric security.
-Please feel free to reach out by email.
+Please feel free to reach out by email at [1202410034@student.stdu.edu.cn](mailto:1202410034@student.stdu.edu.cn).